-A trip around Dingle bay on one of the boats to catch a glimpse of Fungi the Dolphin is a must do for families.
-Fungi loves attention and comes up close to the boats and preforms a few tricks.
+A trip around Dingle bay on one of the boats to catch a glimpse of Fungi the Dolphin was a must do for families.
+Unfortunately Fungi has left us, but a boat tour of the bay is still a lovely way to acquaint yourself with Dingle.
 There are many boats leaving from the Pier that offer these boat trips.

 On leaving Dingle, the Drive passes over Milltown Bridge, past the woodlands at Burnham to the seaside village of Ventry.
 The long, curved strand is a blue flag beach and offers a safe venue for bathing and water sports.